 The Master of Science in Engineering and the Doctor of Philosophy degree programs include a core curriculum and courses from one or more areas of specialization selected with the approval of the graduate adviser.
-Specializations are offered in cellular and molecular imaging, cellular and biomolecular engineering, computational biomedical engineering and bioinformatics, and cellular biomechanics.
+Specializations are offered in the following four areas: biomedical imaging and instrumentation; cellular and molecular imaging; cellular and biomolecular engineering; computational biomedical engineering and bioinformatics; and molecular, cellular, and tissue biomechanics.
 The graduate adviser and the Executive Committee of the Graduate Studies Committee must approve deviation from the prescribed curriculum.

 Master of Science in Engineering

-The master’s degree requires at least thirty semester hours of coursework, including six hours in the thesis course and eighteen hours of biomedical engineering coursework.
-The remaining six semester hours should be selected from courses outside the field of biomedical engineering.
+The master’s degree requires at least 30 semester hours of coursework, including six hours in the thesis course and 18 hours of biomedical engineering coursework.
+The remaining six semester hours can be selected from courses outside the field of biomedical engineering.
 These additional courses must be logically related to the student’s program and must be approved by the graduate adviser.

 Doctor of Philosophy

 Doctoral degree students complete at least 26 semester hours of coursework beyond the baccalaureate degree, in addition to conducting research necessary to write a dissertation under the direction of a faculty supervisor.
 The 26 hours of coursework must be composed of one course from each of the three specializations mentioned above, two seminar courses, one biological/clinical course, a mathematics course, and three other supporting graduate-level courses.
 One technical course may be substituted with one approved graduate-level professional development course.
 All coursework must be approved by the Graduate Adviser in advance.